chrischancc9008/adam_accumulation/README.md

 # Introduction

-An implementation of Adam accumulation for tensorflow >= 2.5.0.
+An implementation of Gradient accumulation for Adam optimizer for tensorflow >= 2.5.0.

-Purpose:
+# Purpose

 It's proved by empirical results that NLP models will be benefited from large batch size, e.g., Roberta, SimCSE etc.

 However, a large batch size will exceed the GPU memory.

 To solve the issue, gradient is estimated by accumulation a few batches.

 # Checking